jpayan01/Paylocity-Demo/README.md

 # Paylocity-Demo

-# Sample Automation framework for interview puporses
-# Sample bug report for UI and API are also include in the project e2e folder
+Sample Automation framework for interview puporses Sample bug report for UI and API are also included in the project e2e folder

 # To Install
 1. Clone Project